ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

 ## What is an agentic loop?

-Pre-2025 when using LLMs to write code we were reliant on their ability to emit working code in a single pass (one shot) based on our prompts and additional context.
-As LLMs have become more advanced they can often emit 10s or 100s of lines of code and get it right first time, however, there are limits.
-In unfamiliar or complex domains there is a limit to the context you can supply.
+Pre-2025 when using LLMs to write code we were reliant on their ability to emit working code in a single pass (one shot) based on a prompt and additional context.
+As LLMs have become more advanced they can often emit 10s or 100s of lines of code and get it right first time, however, the more code you ask them to 'one shot', the more likely it is to be wrong.
+Furthermore, in unfamiliar or complex domains this limit is reached sooner.

-Also, how much code can you write in your editor and be sure that it is correct without running it?
+How much code can you write in your editor and be sure that it is correct without running it?
 Personally I'd struggle to get beyond 5 lines of code - I'm very impressed by the 'one shot' ability of LLMs.

 An agentic loop is where you supply a reasoning LLM with a goal, provide it with tools that allow it to evaluate its progress towards that goal, then allow it to iterate until the goal is eventually met.